prof7bit/TorChat/src/tools/readme_plugin_win.txt

       %ProgramFiles%\Tor\
       %ProgramFiles%\Vidalia Bundle\Tor\

+  Tor only needs to be installed on your computer, it doesn not need to be running or configured in any special way to use TorChat.
+TorChat will take care of all that automatically and without interfering with your other usage of Tor.

   Now start pidgin from within a console window.
 You should see some debugging output.
 You may also start it from the start menu because it will also create a file %APPDATA%\purpletorchat.log which contains the